BonfaTex/My-RFA-23/README.md

 # My-RFA-23
 Notes of Real and Functional Analysis for the Master in Mathematical Engineering held by Prof. G. Verzini a.a.
-2023/2024
+2023/2024, Polimi.

 ## Licenza